Cloud Setup

 Listing Running AWS Instances

-ec2_admin can list the agent controller URLs for all/selected AWS instances (l).
-However, instances may not always have a public host name assigned.
-In that case the public IP address will be used as a fallback.
+ec2_admin can list the agent controller URLs for all or selected AWS instances (l).
+However, instances may not always have a public hostname assigned.
+In that case, the public IP address will be used as a fallback.

 You will be prompted to select a region.